 Your technique is very effective: one-level stencil, black, with a powerful message.

 «It’s important for me to say something important.
 You know, according to the idea of Will Gompertz where the artist is an entrepreneur, with art one tries to embellish and in general to make some money.
-Here we are in Palestine, an open-air prison.
+This is Palestine, an open-air prison.
 I don’t paint on the wall to make it beautiful, I do it because I have a message to say.
 A black stencil on a white background is an almost natural decision if you want to create something that has a powerful meaning.
 My art does not focus only on this conflict, but approaches the theme of childhood and paternity, like the commitment of parents who want a better future for their children and the wounds caused by living in a hostile environment.»

 Where does Cake$ come from?

 «Painting in the street is like distributing cakes among the community.
 Most murals are colorful and beautiful but, unfortunately, meaningless.
 So, for me, this kind of art is empty.
 I try to paint something important and the name I use help to remind myself that my work must have meaning.
 The dollar symbol instead reminds me not to do it for money but for my ideas.»